Last updated Revision history

 User-submitted content is considered by Furbooru to collectively refer to any content that you may submit to the site, which includes, but is not limited to, comments, images, messsages, posts, reports, source changes, tag changes, and votes.

-User-submitted content by users (authenticated or not) may contain any or all the following information:
+User-submitted content by users (authenticated or not) may have any or all of the following information collected at the time of submission attached, visible only to site staff:

 - The browser user agent string